-Our Annual Quality plan outlines that we would complete 2 to 3 chart audits monthly, and we have easily averaged completion of 2.5 charts/month.
+Our Quality Plan outlines that we would complete 2 to 3 chart audits each month, and this year we averaged completion of 1.47 charts per month.
 We continue to train staff to complete the audits.
 The Program Director completes all audits when increased census and time constraints do not allow staff this opportunity.
 The overall audit process has been more consistently used as a teaching tool and one that supports recognition of service needs, which leads to creative discussions and more individualized psych rehab service provision.

-There were no violations during the program's annual licensing in June 2023.
-Our training year is recognized to be from June 1, 2022 to May 31, 2023.
+There were no violations during the program's annual licensing in June 2024.
+Our annual training year is recognized to be from July 1st to June 30th.
 We have also better identified how we address chart audit and quality check findings in our supervision and staffing meetings and are growing in consistency with this.
 We continue to incorporate feedback from licensing into our daily practice.
 Training logs are now identifying PR core training from approved providers.
 We primarily have training from PAPRS/PRA, and recently from the Drexel University Division of Behavioral and Healthcare Education training site.